mskim/rlayout/lib/rlayout/leader_table/leader_table.md

-# LeaderTable
+# RLeaderTable

-LeaderTable is fixed size table for Jubo, Toc, and Menu.
+RLeaderTable is fixed size table for Jubo, Toc, and Menu.

 LeaderRow is a special row that inserts LeaderCell between TextCells. to make it look like following.